- How is small cell lung cancer treated?

 Chemotherapy (chemo) is treatment with anti-cancer drugs injected into a vein or taken by mouth.
 These drugs enter the bloodstream and go throughout the body, making this treatment useful for cancer anywhere in the body.
-Chemotherapy is usually the main treatment for small cell lung cancer (SCLC).
+Chemo is usually the main treatment for small cell lung cancer (SCLC).

 Doctors give chemo in cycles, with a period of treatment (usually 1 to 3 days) followed by a rest period to allow your body time to recover.
 Each cycle generally lasts about 3 to 4 weeks, and initial treatment is typically 4 to 6 cycles.
-Chemotherapy is often not recommended for patients in poor health, but advanced age by itself is not a reason to not get chemotherapy.
+Chemo is often not recommended for patients in poor health, but advanced age by itself is not a reason to not get chemotherapy.